io_uring from Userland

 Since IORING_SETUP_REGISTERED_FD_ONLY was never set, we also don’t take this branch, but this is actually where ring_fd and enter_ring_fd diverge.
 In normal mode we do ring->ring_fd = fd.
 We use the regular OS file descriptor for everything.

-_io_uring_get_sqe ‘s job is simple, to find the next available empty SQE slot in the ring and hand it back to you.
+_io_uring_get_sqe ‘s job is simple, to find the next available empty SQE slot in the ring and hand it back to us.
 If the ring is full, return NULL.
+We call _io_uring_get_sqe with one argument:

 The two pointers that matter